atomizejs/atomizejs.github.com/api.markdown

 * Two arguments:
     1. A list of transaction functions
     2. A continuation
-* The initial *current transaction function* is the function at index 0 of the list
+* The initial *current-transaction-function* is the function at index 0 of the list
-* If the *current transaction function* does not `retry` then it commits as normal, and the continuation is invoked as normal
+* If the *current-transaction-function* does not `retry` then it commits as normal, and the continuation is invoked as normal
-* If the *current transaction function* hits `retry` then the *writes* of the *current transaction function* are undone and the *current transaction function* is now the next transaction function in the list.
-The new *current transaction function* is then invoked
+* If the *current-transaction-function* hits `retry` then the *writes* of the *current-transaction-function* are undone and the *current-transaction-function* is now the next transaction function in the list.
+The new *current-transaction-function* is then invoked
 * If all transaction functions `retry`, then a normal `retry` is issued for *all* objects read across all transaction functions